 Organizations using AI for SaaS security operations face particular risk, as these systems often have broad access to sensitive configuration data and user credentials.

-Securing AI agents requires the same rigorous identity controls applied to human users, and then some.
+Securing AI agents requires the same rigorous identity controls applied to human users.
 Every AI agent must have a distinct, verifiable identity with associated credentials that can be monitored, rotated, and revoked.

 Multi Factor Authentication (MFA) for AI Access

-While AI agents don't use passwords in the traditional sense, the systems that deploy and manage them must enforce MFA for all administrative access.
+While AI agents do not use passwords in the traditional sense, the systems that deploy and manage them must enforce MFA for all administrative access.
 This prevents attackers from compromising AI configurations through stolen credentials.

 Token Lifecycle Management